alphagov/paas-tech-docs/source/documentation/deploying_apps/index.md

 ## Deployment overview

-The `cf push` command is used to both create a new app and to push a new version of an existing app.
+The `cf push` command can both create a new app and push a new version of an existing app.

 1. Put your app's code and configuration files in a local directory.